SUBMISSION INFORMATION

 Meta-analysis & Indirect Comparisons

-STEP 3: LOCATION
+STEP 3: SESSION DESCRIPTION

 - Example 1: Dr. Doe will discuss challenges in designing a patient-centered value framework, including addressing tensions between the societal and patient perspective.
 Ms. Roe will represent patient perspectives, offering insights from patient-centered research conducted by CancerCare.
 She will highlight factors important to cancer patients and approaches to collecting such information in clinical practice to support a customized patient-centered decision tool.